PooyehA/Deep-LASI/docs/source/index.rst

 for automatized, multi-color single molecule data analysis.

-**Deep-LASI** – *Deep-Learning Assisted Single-molecule Imaging* analysis provides a tool for imaging processing and automated, unbiased analysis of single-molecule data.
+**Deep-LASI** – *Deep-Learning Assisted Single-molecule Imaging* analysis provides a tool for image processing and automated, unbiased analysis of single-molecule data.
 Deep-LASI comprises a collection of methods to characterize single molecule data with up to 3 channels in an automated fashion.
 The algorithms provided are routinely used to analyze data arising from multi-color single-molecule TIRF and Confocal data.